Room Acoustic Design Advice and much more…

-Environmental noise encroaching on spaces, or noise attenuation of sound generated within a space are both aspects of acoustic design, simulation and advice we undertake on a regular basis.
+Environmental noise encroaching on spaces, or noise attenuation of sound generated within a space are both aspects of acoustic design, simulation, and advice we undertake on a regular basis.
 So whether you’re trying to soundproof a Gymnasium to prevent noise transmission to neighbours, or trying to isolate a space from Environmental noise we can perform the noise survey and advise on a noise reduction plan with remedial works or for new build Gym spaces.

 Theatre Acoustics, Auditorium Acoustics & Entertainment Spaces

-Whether through sophisticated acoustic modelling and simulation or a noise mapping exercise we can work to help optimise and improve the acoustics of a room or space, or unwanted flanking noise and flanking transmission for both airborne sound and vibration noise.
+Whether through sophisticated acoustic modeling and simulation or a noise mapping exercise we can work to help optimise and improve the acoustics of a room or space, or unwanted flanking noise and flanking transmission for both airborne sound and vibration noise.
 We can work to specify a room acoustics treatment that will suit your desired acoustics of the space.

-Acoustic Consulting for Places Of Worship and Public Spaces
+Acoustic Consulting for Places of Worship and Public Spaces

-Our experience with Room Acoustics Consulting has covered a diverse range of projects from acoustic design for small spaces, through to noise reduction for large public spaces and places of worship.
-Room acoustics and building acoustics are very closely related in this regard, regardless of the space, the source of the noise, or the desired outcome of noise reduction or audio optimisation we have the acoustic consultants in our London offices that can help you with your project.
+Our experience with Room Acoustics Consulting has covered a diverse range of projects from acoustic design for small spaces, to noise reduction for large public spaces and places of worship.
+Room acoustics and building acoustics are very closely related in this regard, regardless of the space, the source of the noise, or the desired outcome of noise reduction or audio optimisation we have acoustic consultants in our London office that can help you with your project.

 Remedial Works and New Developments, Residential and Commercial Buildings

-Conference room acoustics whether large space acoustics or small room acoustics are also undertaken from measuring room acoustics, to room acoustics simulation and analysis for best room acoustics results, we can help you improve the acoustics in your buildings and spaces.
+Conference room acoustics whether large space acoustics or small room acoustics are also undertaken from measuring room acoustics to room acoustics simulation and analysis for best room acoustics results, we can help you improve the acoustics in your buildings and spaces.

 What Are Room Acoustics?

 Room acoustics describes the way sound behaves inside a room based on sound sources also within the room.
-The way sound propagates, bounces off walls and is absorbed and scattered by different materials all have to be considered.
+The way sound propagates, bounces off walls, and is absorbed and scattered by different materials all have to be considered.

 The parameter most commonly used in room acoustics is reverberation time which describes the rate at which sound energy decays inside a room.
 The reverberation time can be designed through careful placement and area coverage of acoustically absorptive materials.
-Whilst usually determined through spreadsheet calculations, more complex room geometry and materials can be considered through computational acoustic modelling.
+Whilst usually determined through spreadsheet calculations, more complex room geometry and materials can be considered through computational 3D acoustic modeling.

-We have an extensive knowledge of acoustically absorptive materials and proprietary products available on the market so can work with clients and other designers to achieve acoustic design targets without compromising the aesthetic of a space.
+We have extensive knowledge of acoustically absorptive materials and proprietary products available on the market so can work with clients and other designers to achieve acoustic design targets without compromising the aesthetic of a space.